solarce/tf_zookeeper/README.md

 tf_zookeeper
 ============

-A Terraform "service" template for a zookeeper cluster
+A Terraform "service" template for a zookeeper cluster.

+You can also refer to my [example of running `plan` on this template](https://gist.github.com/solarce/b77110786e5dbd5dc2b9)

 Template Input Variables
 ------------------------